Should you get the August Smart Lock or the Smart Lock Pro?

 - Doesn't support HomeKit even with the connect

-The August Smart Lock Pro comes with absolutely everything you need and could want in a smart lock.
-With support for Google, Apple, and Amazon, and the inclusion of the connect makes the Smart Lock Pro easy to use; however, you may want.
-All the functionality does come with a price tag that can shock the wallet.
+The August Smart Lock Pro has absolutely everything you could want in a smart lock.
+With support for Google, HomeKit, and Alexa, the inclusion of the August Connect makes the Smart Lock Pro easy to use with any of the major smart home assistants.
+However, all the functionality does come with a price tag that can shock the wallet.

 Pros

-- Works with Alexa, Google Assitant, and Apple's HomeKit
+- Works with Alexa, Google Assistant, and Apple's HomeKit

 - Has remote access